dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  “If we find ourselves with a desire that nothing in this world can satisfy, the most probable explanation is…we were made for another world.”
+  I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
+This makes it hard to plan the day.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)